Citations to Women in Theory

 The Awakening of My Interest in Annular Systems

 I’ve been thinking a lot recently about a simple question: can machine learning detect patterns of disciplinary change that are at odds with received understanding?
 The forms of machine learning that I’ve been using to try to test this—LDA and the dynamic LDA variant—do a very good job of picking up the patterns that you would suspect to find in, say, a large corpus of literary journals.
 The model I built of several theoretically oriented journals in JSTOR, for example, shows much the same trends that anyone familiar with the broad contours of literary theory would expect to find.
+The relative absence of historicism as a topic of self-reflective inquiry is also explainable by the journals represented and historicism’s comparatively low incidence of keywords and rote-citations.

 Two Topic Browsers